 That’s it for Trumpet Types

 That wraps up our article on the different trumpet types you might see, we hope you found it helpful.

-Long before its musical debut, some variation of the trumpet has been used for military and ceremonial purposes for over 3000 years.
+Long before its musical debut, some variations of the trumpet have been used for military and ceremonial purposes for over 3000 years.

 Many different nations and eras of music have left their mark on the evolution of the trumpet, creating a diverse family of brass instruments, each member with a unique purpose and quality.